 The 12.5 mile-long (20 kilometer-long) Transcanyon Waterline, originally built in the 1960s, supplies potable water for facilities on the South Rim and inner canyon.
 Park officials say it has exceeded its expected lifespan.

-Under these water restrictions, visitors won’t be able to stay overnight starting Thursday, including at the El Tovar Hotel, Bright Angel Lodge, Phantom Ranch and Maswik Lodge, where Jernigan and Ellison had booked a room for the night.
+Under the current water restrictions, visitors won’t be able to stay overnight starting Thursday, including at the El Tovar Hotel, Bright Angel Lodge, Phantom Ranch and Maswik Lodge, where Jernigan and Ellison had booked a room for the night.

-The North Carolina residents haven’t showered since Sunday, and they’ll have to find a place to stay for the night.
+The North Carolina residents haven’t showered since Sunday, and they will have to find a new place to sleep Thursday night.
 But “after coming up rim to rim, we can roll with the punches,” Ellison said, laughing.

 At Yavapai Lodge, about 970 reservations for the weekend were canceled, according to spokesperson Glen White.
 Guests will be refunded for all deposits and payments, he said.

-A spokesperson for Xanterra Travel Collection, which operates other affected hotels and lodging at the park, didn’t immediately respond to a request for comment.
+A spokesperson for Xanterra Travel Collection, which operates other affected hotels and lodging inside the park, didn’t respond to a request for comment.

-Complicating restoration efforts, however, is that the breaks occurred in a narrow part of the canyon known as “the box,” an area susceptible to rock fall and higher temperatures this time of the year.
-A photo of one of the recent breaks released by park officials shows a funnel of water spewing from the pipe and across the slim canyon.
+Park officials say the damage occurred down in the depths of the canyon in a narrow area known as “the box” that is highly susceptible to rock fall and dangerous heat this time of the year.
+A photo of one of the recent breaks released by officials shows the pipe spitting out a funnel of water across the slim canyon.

 Copyright © 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.